Republican candidates for Tennessee governor to debate

-Republican candidates for Tennessee governor will square off in a debate this week.
+Republican candidates for Tennessee governor are set to square off in a debate.

 The debate will include Tennessee House Speaker Beth Harwell, Congresswoman Diane Black, former state Commissioner of Economic and Community Development Randy Boyd and businessman Bill Lee.